 Just click on what snapshot you want to load, and then you can revert the whole volume or select a specific file or folder to restore.

-Easily schedule snapshots or take one manually at any time
+You can also easily schedule snapshots or take one manually at any time on the same interface.

 Because QNAP does block level snapshots, they are more space efficient than file level snapshots.
 With file level snapshots, if you make even a small change to a file, you need to save the whole file to the snapshot.
 But with block level snapshots, you only need to save the blocks within the file that have been changed.